ahmedb24/devops-pbl/projects/project2.md

 *Verifying nginx is running*
 <br>

-Before we can receive any traffic by our Web Server, we need to open TCP port 80 which is the default port that web browsers use
-<br>to access web pages on the Internet
+Before we can receive any traffic by our Web Server, we need to open TCP port 80 which is the default port that web browsers use to access web pages on the Internet

 <br>![Opened port 80](../screenshots/project2/open_port_80.jpg)
 *Opened port 80*